 Who works in charity shops?

 Although there has been an increase in the number of paid staff in recent years, the majority of people working in charity shops are volunteers.
-There are more than 213,000 volunteers nationwide, and some shops are run entirely by volunteers.
+There are over a quarter of a million retail volunteers nationwide, and some shops are run entirely by volunteers.

 Why do people shop in charity shops?